Koed00/django-q/README.md

 Packages can be assigned a hook function, upon completion of the package this function will be called with the Task object as the first argument.

+### Management command
+Start the cluster with `./manage.py qcluster`

+###Admin integration
+Django Q registers itself with the admin page to show failed and succesful tasks.
+From there task results can be read or deleted.
+If neccesary, failed tasks can be reintroduced to the queue.

 ### Todo
 I'll add to this README while I'm developing the various parts.